nlutala/tic-tac-toe-ml/README.md

 * To play the game against the CPU that uses machine learning, write the following command in the terminal: ``` python play_ttt_ml.py ``` (You will then start and be prompted to enter a number between, and including, 0 and 9 for where you would like to put your O on the grid).

 #### Other comments
-If you would like to play against the CPU that uses machine learning, you must ensure that the ttt_good_moves.txt data exists in the assets/ folder and that there is data in there that helps the CPU make a decision.
+If you would like to play against the CPU that uses machine learning, you must ensure that the ttt_good_moves.txt file exists in the assets/ folder and that there is data in there that helps the CPU make a decision.
 If not, you will not be able to play against it.

 You can also ignore the create_game_results_ttt.py and the create_ttt_good_moves.py files.
 But please find a brief description of these files below: